drcmda/react-contextual/README.md

 )
 ```

-Then consume anywhere within the provider, as deeply nested as you wish ...
+Now consume anywhere within the provider, as deeply nested as you wish.
+The semantics are very similar to Redux.

 ```js
 import React from 'react'